Carrie Underwood Sent Hoda Kotb The Sweetest Gift For Her New Baby

 “Christian was on the list too,” Carrie said two years ago of the alternate names she and her husband were considering naming their son.
 “That was when Fifty Shades of Grey was coming out, like right around that time, and I’m like, ‘Christian’s off the list, babe.'”

-As for Underwood and how she’s handling motherhood today, Carrie recently admitted that she’s actually planning to take some well-deserved time off in 2017 to be a mom to her two-year-old.
+As for Underwood and how she’s handling motherhood today, Carrie recently admitted that she’s actually planning to take some well-deserved time off in 2017 to be a mom to her 2-year-old.

 Speaking to People following the 2017 Grammy Awards last month, Carrie revealed that her plans for this year include a lot of time at home with Isaiah as she prepares to get to work on a new album to follow-up 2015’s Storyteller.